Le-Jared/Bots/README.md

 This repository contains a plethora of bots, each tailored for different purposes.
 A few of the bots included are:

 - ModerationBot: A bot to moderate your discord server
-- NewsBot: A bot for getting News.
+- NewsBot: A bot for getting News
 - MusicBot: Play your favourite Music on Discord
+- Chatbot: Includes feedback training

 ### Contributing